jMetal/jMetal/docs/autoconfigurationNSGAII.rst

 In the classical NSGA-II, the offspring population size is equal to the population size, but we can set its value from 1 (which leads to a steady-state selection scheme) to 400.

 The *autoNSGAII* has a *variation* component than can take a single value named *crossoverAndMutationVariation*.
 It is intended to represent the typical crossover and mutation operators of a genetic algorithm (additional values, e.g., *DifferentialiEvolutionVariation* are expected to be added in the future).
 The *crossover* operators included are *SBX* (simulated binary crossover) and *BLX_ALPHA*, which are featured by a given probability and a *crossoverRepairStrategy*, which defines what to do when the crossover produces a variable value out of the allowed bounds (please, refer to Section 3.2 and Figure 3 in the paper).
 The *SBX* and *BLX_ALPHA* require, if selected, a distribution index (a value in the range [5.0, 400]) and an alpha value (in the range [0.0, 1.0]), respectively.

 Similarly, there are several mutation operators to choose from, including *polynomial*, *uniform*, and *nonUniform*, requiring all of them a mutation probability and a repairing strategy; the polynomial mutation has, as the SBX crossover, a distribution index parameter (in the range [5.0, 400]) and the *uniform* and *nonUniform* mutation operators need a perturbation value in the range [0.0, 1.0].
+The mutation probability is defined by using a mutation probability factor (a value in the range [0.0, 2.0]), so that the effective mutation probability is the multiplication of that factor with 1.0/N, where N is the number of variables of the problem being optimized.

 Finally, the *selection* operator be *random* or *tournament*; this last one can take a value between 2 (i.e., binary tournament) and 10.